Elliot-Akande/drop-down-menu/README.md

 ## Usage

-To use @akande/dropdown in your HTML file, follow these steps:
+To use Dropdown in your HTML file, follow these steps:

 1. Include the JavaScript file in your HTML: